OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_entities.md

 Nested Collections are a simple feature that allow to add a collection as an attribute of another collections.

-There are three collection concepts that will now be able to be have other collections as an attribute:
+There are three collection types that can have other collections as an attribute:
 * Events;
 * Commitments;
 * Generic Entities.

-In the User Interface, these collection will be represented as Nested Grids.
+In the User Interface, these collections will be represented as Nested Grids.

 ### How many levels is possible to have?
 3 levels deep.